-- demonstrate knowledge of the nature and importance of a safe and healthy work environment that enhances the quality of the work life of employees; - show insight into the problems that workers experience regarding safety, health, quality of work life and the human-technology interaction: - demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist; - demonstrate knowledge of the connection between work and psychological wellbeing (e.g. Psychological adjustment); - know the determinants and causes of work maladjustment and implications thereof for safety; - demonstrate knowledge of the types of work dysfunctions and other work-related and organisational maladjustments; - demonstrate knowledge of the ways in which organisations should go about to ensure a safe and healthy work environment conducive to improving the quality of work life; - demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 85 of 1993) in maintaining safe and healthy work environments.
+- demonstrate knowledge of the nature and importance of a safe and healthy work environment that enhances the quality of the work life of employees: - show insight into the problems that workers experience regarding safety, health, quality of work life and the human-technology interaction; - demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist: - demonstrate knowledge of the connection between work and psychological wellbeing (e.g. Psychological adjustment); - know the determinants and causes of work maladjustment and implications thereof for safety; - demonstrate knowledge of the types of work dysfunctions and other work-related and organisational - demonstrate knowledge of the ways in which organisations should go about to ensure a safe and healthy work environment conducive to improving the quality of work life; - demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 85 of 1993) in maintaining safe and healthy work environments.

-Assessment modes: Formative: 3 large scheduled tests; weight - 100 Summative: 1 x 3 hour examination; weight - 50
+Method of delivery: Full-time and part-time Formative: 3 large scheduled tests; weight - 100 Assessment modes: Summative: 1 x 3 hour examination; weight - 50